wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-dmz-nsg-asm.md

 #### (*Denied*) Web to Backend Server
 1. Internet user tries to access a file on AppVM01 through the BackEnd001.CloudApp.Net service
-2. Since there are no endpoints open for file share, this would not pass the Cloud Service and wouldn’t reach the server
+2. Since there are no endpoints open for file share, this would not pass the Cloud Service and wouldn't reach the server
 3. If the endpoints were open for some reason, NSG rule 5 (Internet to VNet) would block this traffic

 #### (*Denied*) Web DNS lookup on DNS server
 1. Internet user tries to lookup an internal DNS record on DNS01 through the BackEnd001.CloudApp.Net service
-2. Since there are no endpoints open for DNS, this would not pass the Cloud Service and wouldn’t reach the server
+2. Since there are no endpoints open for DNS, this would not pass the Cloud Service and wouldn't reach the server
 3. If the endpoints were open for some reason, NSG rule 5 (Internet to VNet) would block this traffic (Note: that Rule 1 (DNS) would not apply for two reasons, first the source address is the internet, this rule only applies to the local VNet as the source, also this is an Allow rule, so it would never deny traffic)

 #### (*Denied*) Web to SQL access through Firewall
 1. Internet user requests SQL data from FrontEnd001.CloudApp.Net (Internet Facing Cloud Service)
-2. Since there are no endpoints open for SQL, this would not pass the Cloud Service and wouldn’t reach the firewall
+2. Since there are no endpoints open for SQL, this would not pass the Cloud Service and wouldn't reach the firewall
 3. If endpoints were open for some reason, the Frontend subnet begins inbound rule processing:
-  1. NSG Rule 1 (DNS) doesn’t apply, move to next rule
+  1. NSG Rule 1 (DNS) doesn't apply, move to next rule
-  2. NSG Rule 2 (RDP) doesn’t apply, move to next rule
+  2. NSG Rule 2 (RDP) doesn't apply, move to next rule
   3. NSG Rule 3 (Internet to IIS01) does apply, traffic is allowed, stop rule processing
 4. Traffic hits internal IP address of the IIS01 (10.0.1.5)
 5. IIS01 isn't listening on port 1433, so no response to the request